 Change your telephone number, and make sure it is unlisted.
 Don’t give it to anyone you don’t trust.

-Keep your protection order with you at all times
+Keep you protection order with you at all times.

 Call the Police if your partner breaks the court order.